Pasteurized eggs: Food code compliance

 The FDA Food Code has gained adoption by health jurisdictions throughout the U.S.

 Products

-As distinct from whole shell eggs, “egg products” are defined by the U.S. Department of Agriculture as “eggs that are removed from their shells for processing."
+As distinct from whole shell eggs, "egg products" are defined by the U.S. Department of Agriculture (USDA) as "eggs that are removed from their shells for processing."
 The processing of egg products includes breaking eggs, filtering, mixing, stabilizing, blending, pasteurizing, cooling, freezing or drying, and packaging.
-This is done at U.S. Department of Agriculture (USDA)-inspected plants.
+This is done at USDA-inspected plants.

 Egg products include whole eggs, whites, yolks and various blends with or without non-egg ingredients that are processed and pasteurized and may be available in liquid, frozen, and dried forms.
 This is achieved by heating the products to a specified temperature for a specified period.

 Pre-separated egg and whole egg products may be used in commercial cooking and baking for saving time or for reducing food waste.
 In addition, the "potentially hazardous" designation for shell eggs does not apply.